rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 change the result.
 The authors attribute this to a BSSE cancellation effect stemming from the IEP nature of GEBF.

+:cite:t:`Tao_2016` used the GEBF14 approximated
+:math:`\omega`B97XD/6-311++G(d,p) model to analyze the properties of water clusters containing 50 molecules.
+The study was primarily interested in characterizing the different types of hydrogen bonds which are present and explaining how the types of hydrogen bonds affect the freezing of water.

 :cite:t:`Wang_2017` undertook a joint experimental/theory study on crystals of DNA bases.
 PBC-GEBF-PBE(D3B3)/6-311+G(d,p) was used to optimized the crystal structures and to compute the IR vibrational spectra.
 Geometries and spectra